 Radiologist-in-Chief Emeritus, Radiology and Imaging

-Dr. Helene Pavlov is a Board-Certified Radiologist specializing in Orthopaedic Radiology since 1976.
-She was elected to be a Fellow of the American College of Radiology (FACR) in 1989 and an Associate Member of the American Academy of Orthopedic Surgeons in 1989.
-She has published over 150 investigative original research articles, 100 book chapters and review articles and has displayed over 43exhibits at national radiologic and orthopaedic scientific assemblies.
+Dr. Helene Pavlov is a board certified radiologist specializing in orthopaedic radiology since 1976.
+She was elected to be a fellow of the American College of Radiology (FACR) in 1989 and an associate member of the American Academy of Orthopedic Surgeons in 1989.
+She has published over 150 investigative original research articles, 100 book chapters and review articles and has displayed over 43 exhibits at national radiologic and orthopedic scientific assemblies.
 Dr. Pavlov is the first author of 3 textbooks: Atlas of Knee Menisci: Arthrographic Pathologic Correlation - 1983; The Running Athlete Roentgenograms and Remedies - 1987; and Orthopaedic Guide to Plain Film Imaging - 1999.
-She is well known in both the radiologic and orthopaedic communities for having co-authored two monthly columns in the orthopaedic literature entitled "Radiology for the Orthopaedic Surgeon-What is your Diagnosis?" from 1982-1996 and also " Legislative Update" detailing the current changes in the healthcare/provider laws and regulations from 1988-1996.
-She currently has a blog on the Huffington Post.
+She is well known in both the radiologic and orthopedic communities for having co-authored two monthly columns in the orthopedic literature entitled "Radiology for the Orthopaedic Surgeon-What is your Diagnosis?" from 1982-1996 and also " Legislative Update" detailing the current changes in the healthcare/provider laws and regulations from 1988-1996.

 Dr. Pavlov served on the Expert Panel Task Force on Appropriateness Criterion for Musculoskeletal Imaging and was a member of the AAOS Task Force on musculoskeletal outcomes research forum.
 She is a past delegate to the New York State Chapter of the American College of Radiology and past President of the New York Roentgen Society.